newrelic/marlowe/data/readme.md

 It must also include one of `backend`, `frontend` or both.

-Other columns are interpreted as attributes of the transaction, such as `browser`, `url`, `account`, etc.
+Other columns are interpreted as dimensions of the transaction, such as `browser`, `url`, `account`, etc.

 Support for Other Formats